 RDC Ballet Performance Track Dancers in the performance track will also work closely with our Ballet Master during weekly technique classes and will have the opportunity to audition and perform in the Nutcracker and our spring ballet performance.
 Classical repertoire will be carefully selected based on each dancers' strengths to perform each year.
 Ballet performance dancers are required to wear a black leotard and adhere to the dress code stated below.

 Ballet Levels We level each student based on their age and technical ability.
 There are many factors that go into what level a student may need to take.
-For our competitive dancers, Tiny Tots will begin in Level 1, Minis-Level 2, Juniors-Level 3, Pre-Teens-Level 4 and Teens/Seniors-Level 5.
-Each dancer will also be evaluated and assigned a colored ballet belt ranging from purple, burgundy, pink, blue and black.
+For our competitive dancers, Tiny Tots will begin in Level 2, Minis-Level 3, Juniors-Level 4, Pre-Teens-Level 5 and Teens/Seniors-Level 6.
+Each dancer will also be evaluated and assigned a colored ballet belt ranging from white, purple, burgundy, pink, blue and black.
 Their belts will be a part of their required dress code.
-Purple belts are required to take pointe beginning August 2021.
+White, Purple, and Burgundy belts are required to take pointe beginning August 2021.

 Pointe Requirements Dancers must have the approval of RDC Owner, Andi Kehoe-Trendel, and RDC Ballet Master, Sean Daly, to register for pointe classes.
 Dancers should be over the age of 11 to begin pointe-work and must receive written approval of a doctor to begin class.
 It is imperative that we ensure the safety of all of our dancers.
 If their bones are not done growing or have extreme weakness in the foot or ankle, pointe could damage their dance career.
 All students must be accompanied by Mr. Sean to purchase their first pair of pointe shoes and any time the student wishes to switch brands.
 It is also extremely important that each dancer stretches and strengthens their feet in preparation for pointe as well as throughout their time en pointe.
 Purple belts are required to take pointe.